-The Best Pinoy Haircuts Throughout History – Then and Now
+The Best Pinoy Haircuts and Trendy Hairstyles for Men

-The typical Filipino man grows up with a signature haircut, but with scant to no knowledge of any of the other hairstyles.
-Ever find yourself searching the internet for “Filipino hairstyles male” or “Filipino men haircut,” but can’t find exactly what you like?
+The typical Filipino man grows up with a signature haircut, but it’s also good to jump on a new hair trend for men once in a while.
+Do you find yourself searching the internet for “Filipino hairstyles male” or “Filipino men haircut,” but can’t find exactly what you like?
 Check out this roundup, where we discuss different Pinoy haircuts and hairstyles.
-You may be familiar with the “Barber’s Cut,” but aside from this iconic haircut, we’re going to show you other styles that you can try and experiment with.
+Know more about the barber’s cut, bunot haircut, kimpy hair, and other styles you can try and experiment with.

-Read on, and this primer on the evolution of Pinoy haircuts might come in handy for your next trip to the barbershop.
+Read on, and this primer on the evolution of Pinoy haircuts might come in handy on your next visit to your barbero.

-- Pre-1920s Pinoy Haircut: The Curtain Haircut, or The Kachupoy
+- Pre-1920s Pinoy Haircut: The Curtain Haircut or Kimpy Hair

 - 1950s Pinoy Hair Trend: Pompadour